Carol A. Brey-Casiano

-Carol A. Brey-Casiano is an information resource officer, a librarian administrator and former president of the American Library Association.
+Carol A. Brey-Casiano is an American information resource officer and librarian who was president of the American Library Association from 2004 to 2005.

 Education

 Brey-Casiano earned a master's degree in library science from University of Illinois.
 Brey-Casiano earned a PhD from University of Texas at Austin's Graduate School of Library & Information Science.

 Career

 From 1991 to 1995, she was the Director of the Oak Park Public Library.

 Brey-Casiano served as executive director of the El Paso Public Library.

 In 2001, Brey-Casiano stood up against the Texas Ranger, mayor of El Paso, Texas, a lawyer named Francisco Domínguez, and the El Paso police for the purpose of protecting intellectual freedom and privacy of library users.

 From 2004 to 2005, Brey-Casiano served as the president of the American Library Association.

 Brey-Casiano also served as an information resource officer for the United States Department of States.